rpmuller/ePubs/WesternPhilosophy.md

 twelve monasteries, he finally came to Monte Cassino, where there was a "chapel" to Apollo, still used by the country people for heathen worship.
-"Even to that very time, the mad multitude of infidels did offer most wicked sacrifice/* Benedict destroyed
+"Even to that very time, the mad multitude of infidels did offer most wicked sacrifice."
+Benedict destroyed the altar, substituted a church, and converted the neighboring pagans.

-399

-WESTERN PHILOSOPHICAL THOUGHT

-the altar, substituted a church, and converted the neighboring pagans.
 Satan was annoyed: